jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

     ## Smoothing formula not specified.
 Using: y ~ x

 ![](readme_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

+2. Amend the plot to color according to `year_group`.

 ``` r
 # Amend the plot to color by year_group